On the geography of log-surfaces: Basic notions from log geometry

-Form the perspective of our purposes in this survey, the following definition is fundamental. \begin{definition} The log Chern slope of a given log surface $(X,\mathcal{C})$ is defined as
+Since $e(X)=c_2(X)$, and for smooth curves $D_i$ we have $e(D_i)=-(K_X+D_i)\cdot D_i$ by adjunction, and inclusion--exclusion for an SNC divisor with only double points gives Hence $c_2(E)=e(X)-e(D)$.
+Finally, recall that $c_2(E^\vee)=c_2(E)$ for rank‑two bundles. \end{remark} Form the perspective of our purposes in this survey, the following definition is fundamental. \begin{definition} The log Chern slope of a given log-surface $(X,D)$ is defined as

 \end{definition} It is natural to ask whether there are some constraints on the log Chern slopes that are analogous to those proved for smooth complex projective surfaces.
-We have the following result due to Sakai \cite{Sakai}. \begin{theorem}[Sakai] Let $(X,D)$ be a log surface with $D$ being semi-stable, i.e., $D$ is a simple normal crossing divisor and any $\mathbb{P}^{1}$ contained in $D$ intersects other components in more than one points.
+We have the following result due to Sakai \cite{Sakai}.
+Let us recall that a divisor $D \subset X$ is \textit{semi-stable} if $D$ is a simple normal crossing divisor and any $\mathbb{P}^{1}$ contained in $D$ intersects other components in more than one point. \begin{theorem}[Sakai] Let $(X,D)$ be a log-surface with $D$ being semi-stable.
 Suppose that the logarithmic Kodaira dimension of $(X,D)$ is equal to $2$, then

-\end{theorem} Since the above result relies heavily on Miyaoka's proof of his inequality \cite{M84}, we refer to this result as the Miyaoka-Sakai inequality.
+\end{theorem} Since the above result relies heavily on Miyaoka's proof of his inequality \cite{M84}, we refer to this result as the Miyaoka--Sakai inequality.

-Up to now, our log-surfaces are constructed by taking suitable divisors = arrangements of curves with only nodes as singularities, so here we would like to introduce a natural construction that allows us to use \textbf{any} arrangement of smooth curves admitting ordinary singularities. \begin{definition} Let $X$ be a smooth complex projective surface.
-We say that an arrangement of curves $\mathcal{C} = \{C_{1}, ..., C_{n}\}$ in $X$ is a transversal arrangement of curves if \begin{itemize} \item all components $C_{i}$ are smooth and irreducible curves; \item the curves $C_{i}, C_{j}$ are either disjoint or intersect transversally; \item the arrangement $\mathcal{C}$ is connected, i.e., the union $C_{1} \cup \ldots \cup C_{n}$ is a connected curve in~$X$. \end{itemize} \end{definition} Note that our definition \textbf{does not exclude} the possibility that more than two curves meet in a point.
-In other words, in such a configuration of curves all the intersection points are \textbf{ordinary singularities}.
-Denote by $D$ the associated divisor, i.e., $D=\sum_{i=1}^{n} C_{i}$, and we denote by $t_{k}(D)=t_{k}$ the number of $k$-fold points of $D$, i.e., points in $X$ where exactly $k$ curves from $\mathcal{C}$ meet.
-The last condition about the connectedness of our arrangement is a technical assumption formulated to avoid possible pathological situations.
+Up to now, our log-surfaces are constructed by taking suitable divisors which are arrangements of curves with only nodes as singularities.
+Now we would like to introduce a natural construction that allows us to use \textbf{any} arrangement of smooth curves admitting ordinary singularities. \begin{definition} Let $X$ be a smooth complex projective surface.
+We say that an arrangement of curves $\mathcal{D} = \{C_{1}, \ldots, C_{n}\}$ in $X$ is a transversal arrangement of curves if \begin{itemize} \item all components $C_{i}$ are smooth and irreducible curves; \item the curves $C_{i}, C_{j}$ with $i\neq j$ are either disjoint or intersect transversally; \item the arrangement $\mathcal{D}$ is connected, i.e., the union $C_{1} \cup \ldots \cup C_{n}$ is a connected curve in~$X$. \end{itemize} \end{definition} Note that our definition \textbf{does not exclude} the possibility that more than two curves meet in a point.
+In other words, in such an arrangement of curves all the intersection points are \textbf{ordinary singularities}.